Cross Connection Control Program

 The Colorado Department of Public Health and Environment accepts the use of backflow preventers that have received approval by either University of Southern California Foundation of Cross-Connection Control and Hydraulic Research or the American Society of Sanitary Engineers (ASSE).

-The City of Manitou Springs Water Treatment Plant educates system users about the potential health risks posed by cross-connections, with an emphasis on cross-connections at or within homes and other residences.
-For further information about cross-connections or backflow prevention devices, please call the City of Manitou Springs Water Treatment Plant at 719-685-5597.
+The City of Manitou Springs Public Works, Water division educates system users about the potential health risks posed by cross-connections, with an emphasis on cross-connections at or within homes and other residences.
+For further information about cross-connections or backflow prevention devices, please call Jordan McQuesten of the Water/Wastewater Division at 719-492-0527.